Why Narratives Stick: The Science of Storytelling

 Starting mid-action triggers a dopamine response as the brain anticipates what comes next.
 It’s the same reason we can’t stop watching a good Netflix drama—it makes us crave resolution.

-As Lisa Cron writes in Wired for Story, our brains are wired to search for narrative structure.
-A clear beginning-middle-end isn’t a cliché—it’s cognitive scaffolding.
+As Lisa Cron writes in Wired for Story, our brains are primed to seek narrative structure.[4]
+A clear beginning-middle-end isn’t a cliché; it’s cognitive scaffolding.

 2. The One-Moment Frame